Conditional predictive inference for stable algorithms: Introduction

-Despite the remarkable simplicity of this method, and its apparent similarity to the jackknife, we are not aware of any rigorous analysis of its statistical properties.
-The approach is very similar, in spirit, to the methods proposed in \citet{ButlerRoth80}, \citet{Stine85}, \citet{Schmoyer92}, \citet{Olive07} and \citet{Politis13}, in the sense that it relies on resampling and leave-one-out ideas for predictive inference.
-But the methods from these references, like most resampling procedures in the literature, are investigated only in the classical large sample asymptotic regime, while the number of available explanatory variables is fixed.
-Notable exceptions are \citet{Bickel83}, \citet{Mammen96} and, recently, \citet{ElKaroui15}.
-However, the latter articles draw mainly negative conclusions about resampling methods in high dimensions, arguing, for instance, that the famous residual bootstrap in linear regression, which relies on the consistent estimation of the true unknown error distribution, is unreliable when the number of variables in the model is not small compared to sample size.
-In contrast, we show that the leave-one-out prediction interval $PI_{\alpha_1,\alpha_2}^{(L1O)}$ does not suffer from these problems because it relies on a direct estimation of the conditional distribution of the prediction error $P^{n+1}(y_0-\hat{y}_0\le t\| T_n)$ instead of an estimator for the true unknown distribution of the disturbances.
+Despite the remarkable simplicity of this method, and its apparent similarity to the Jackknife, we are not aware of any rigorous analysis of its statistical properties.
+Notable exceptions are \citet{Steinb16d, Steinb21}, which are precursors of this paper, and \citet{Barber19b}; the latter will be discussed in Subsection~\ref{sec:JK+}.
+Our approach is similar, in spirit, to the methods proposed in \citet{ButlerRoth80}, \citet{Stine85}, \citet{Schmoyer92}, \citet{Olive07} and \citet{Politis13}, in the sense that it relies on resampling and leave-one-out ideas for predictive inference.
+But the methods from these references, like most resampling procedures in the literature, are investigated only in the classical large sample asymptotic regime where the number of available explanatory variables is fixed.
+Prominent exceptions are \citet{Bickel83}, \citet{Mammen96} and, more recently, \citet{ElKaroui15}.
+These articles draw mainly negative conclusions about resampling methods in high dimensions, arguing, for instance, that the famous residual bootstrap in linear regression, which relies on the consistent estimation of the true unknown error distribution, is unreliable when the number of variables in the model is not small compared to sample size.
+In contrast, we show that under mild conditions the leave-one-out prediction interval $PI_{\alpha_1,\alpha_2}^{(L1O)}$ does not suffer from these problems because it relies on estimation of the conditional distribution of the prediction error $\P(y_0-\hat{y}_0\le t\| T_n)$ instead of an estimator for the unconditional distribution of the error term $y_0-\E[y_0\|x_0]$.
 That the use of leave-one-out residuals leads to more reliable methods in high dimensions was also observed by \citet{ElKaroui15}.

 Our contribution is threefold.
-First, we show that the leave-one-out prediction interval is approximately conditionally valid given the training sample $T_n$, in the sense that
+First, we show that the leave-one-out prediction interval (and its extension to $k$-fold CV) is approximately training conditionally valid given the training sample $T_n$, that is